 Like Qapital, Acorns has a round-up feature but the money goes towards investing rather than savings.
 There are several investing options to choose from, based on your desired risk level, and Acorns manages your portfolio like a robo-advisor.
-Here’s more information on robo-advisors and why you may want to consider them for your investing needs.

 Investing with Acorns probably won’t fund your retirement but it’s fee structure makes it worth considering.

 - College students – free for four years with a valid .edu email address

 - Other investors – $3 per month on account balances under $5,000, .25% per year for balances over $5,000